+- SEND policy

-- Anti-Bullying Policy
+- Safeguarding policy

 - Home-School Agreement

 - PHSE Policy

-- DfES Exclusions Guidance (copies in school, & also available online at TeacherNet).
+- DfE Exclusions Guidance (copies in school, & also available online at TeacherNet).

 Equality Statement

 A disability equality assessment has been carried out on the policy and the guidance contained in it.
 Implementing this policy ensures that the same opportunities are provided to all pupils and supports Equality and Diversity.